If your child is going to be absent from school, then you must inform the school and follow the correct procedures, below.

 Special arrangements can be made to help your child remain in school during periods of illness or injury:

 - Medication can be held and administered in school.
-A letter of authorisation will be required from parent/carer
+A letter of authorisation will be required from parent/carer.

-- A reduced timetable may be necessary
+- A flexible timetable may be arranged temporarily if necesary.

 - ‘Leave Lesson Early’ & Lift Passes are available for students with mobility difficulties ie., plaster casts, crutches etc.

-- Use of the Supported Learning Centre for temporary withdrawal from lessons
+- Use of the Supported Learning Centre for temporary withdrawal from lessons.

 Please contact the Attendance Officer to discuss any concerns you may have or support you may require.

-This Policy was last updated in September 2017.
+This Policy was last updated in September 2023

 Absence Authorisation Procedures